DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 The general structure of tRNA

-There are two sites on tRNA molecule which are important in the protein synthesis:
+Two sites on tRNA molecule are important in protein synthesis:

 • First: this site consists of the three bases (CCA) at the (3‾) end of the molecule, where the amino acid is attached to the molecule.